Quality Control & Inspection

 A lining system is only as strong as the seams that hold it together.

-As a leading environmental lining company, we ensure that all of the lining we install provides maximum protection to the land and water.
-We carefully follow the established industry standards for installing and testing geomembrane.
+As a leader in the environmental lining industry, we ensure that all of the geosynthetics that we install provide maximum protection to the land and water.
+We carefully follow the established industry standards for geomembrane installation and testing.

 Prequalification Welding and Testing

 The wedge welder (or fusion welder) is what we generally use to weld our main production lines on a jobsite.
-To qualify the welding equipment for use on the field, we run a trial seam in the morning and in the afternoon.
-We take a small piece of the representative liner and test the seam’s strength by peeling it apart with the tensiometer.
-The tensiometer tests for both peel strength and shear strength.
+To qualify the welding equipment for use in the field, we run trial seams in the morning and afternoon and test the seams’ strength for both peel strength and shear strength using a tensiometer.
 The welding machine is approved for use once it passes the trial seam testing.